peterhinch/micropython-async/README.md

  * [A driver for an IR remote control](./nec_ir/README.md) This is intended as an example of an asynchronous device driver.
 It decodes signals received from infra red remote controls using the popular NEC protocol.
+ * [A modified uasyncio core.py](./FASTPOLL.md) This incorporates a simple priority mechanism.
+With suitable application design this improves the rate at which devices can be polled and improves the accuracy of time delays.

 # Installation of uasyncio